joezuntz/cosmosis-doc/reference/standard_library/smail.rst

    * - nbin
      - int
      -
-     - Number of redshift bins with equal number of gals in eachq
+     - Number of redshift bins with equal number of gals in each
+   * - zmin
+     - real
+     - 0.0
+     - Minimum redshift to compute
    * - zmax
      - real
-     -
+     - 4.0
-     - Maximum redshift to compute; min is zero
+     - Maximum redshift to compute
    * - dz
      - real
-     -
+     - 0.01
      - Spacing of samples to compute n(z) at.
+   * - enforce_equal_numbers
+     - bool
+     - F
+     - No matter how n(z) gets divided, specify that each bin has equal number density
+   * - z_edges
+     - real 1d
+     - None
+     - "Manually specified redshift bin edges.
+If nbin - 1 values passed, these are the bounds of photometric selection for those nbin bins.
+If 2 values are passed, they specify a minimum and maximum redshift between which galaxies are divided into equal number samples. "

 Input values